FridleyLab/Intro_to_R_2022/README.md

 ## Overview

-This is a X week course designed to introduce future users to R and Rstudio.
+This is an 8 week course designed to introduce future users to R and Rstudio.
 We will cover data cleaning using the `tidyverse`, creating visuals with `ggplot`, basic statistical analysis and writing documents with `Rmarkdown`.
 In the end you should be able to: